Subaru-PFS/ets_target_database/README.md

 ### Setup a PostgreSQL server (optional)

-If a postgres database server to create `targetDB` is not running, you can easily make one as a Docker container.
+If a postgres database server to create `targetdb` is not running, you can easily make one as a Docker container.

 ```sh
 cd example/docker/postgres